Cognigy/Documentation/docs/en/docs/live-agent/conversation-workflow.md

   <figcaption>Request file upload Webchat</figcaption>
 </figure>

-After uploading the file, it should be reflected in the Webchat and the Live Agent and the file should be ready for download on the Live Agent side
+After uploading the file, it should be reflected in the Webchat and the Live Agent and the file should be ready for download on the Live Agent side.

 <figure>
 <img src="{{config.site_url}}live-agent/images/LA-conversation-workflow-28.png" width="100%" alt="Live Agent request file upload webchat completed" />